Federal Government Publishes Guideline on Incoming Work Place Harassment and Violence Prevention Obligations

 The IPG Document also provides guidance on issues that may arise under the changes to the Code relating to work place harassment and violence for both employers and employees.
 This includes a broad interpretation of “work place” for the purposes of occurrences of work place harassment and violence as any location at which an employee is performing work for the employer – including the employee’s residence if the employer has allowed them to work from home.

-Please contact David Foster or your regular Hicks Morley lawyer if you have any questions regarding the new work place harassment and violence obligations.
+Please contact your regular Hicks Morley lawyer if you have any questions regarding the new work place harassment and violence obligations.

 The article in this client update provides general information and should not be relied on as legal advice or opinion.
 This publication is copyrighted by Hicks Morley Hamilton Stewart Storie LLP and may not be photocopied or reproduced in any form, in whole or in part, without the express permission of Hicks Morley Hamilton Stewart Storie LLP. ©